wp-plugins/scrapeazon/readme.txt

 Similar to most WordPress widgets, first click Appearance > Widgets from the Admin menu.
 Next, drag the widget named "Amazon Reviews" to the location in which you want it to display.
 Once you have placed the widget, you must fill in the "ASIN" field with the ASIN of the product that contains the reviews you want to display.
 You can optionally fill in the Height, Width, and Border fields.
 You can also retitle the widget if you like.
 Note that whatever global settings you have configured on the ScrapeAZon Settings pages also apply to the widget.
 Therefore, if you have selected Responsive mode, the widget will attempt to use a responsive style.

-= ScrapeAZon keeps showing me error notices about fopen wrappers.
-What's wrong? =

-Depending on your PHP installation, your system might not support client URL (cURL), which is the default method of retrieval that ScrapeAZon uses.
-If your system does not support cURL, try selecting the checkbox on the ScrapeAZon settings page that configures the plugin to use file_get_contents instead.
-However, you should be aware that fopen wrappers can be a security risk to your site.

-The plugin will display messages on its Settings page that attempt to help you determine whether your system supports cURL, fopen wrappers, or neither of those features.

 = ScrapeAZon isn't displaying *anything* on my page.
 What's up with that? =

 Some common reasons you might see an error or nothing at all are: